-Proposals for new development involving new buildings, extensions and additional areas of hard surfacing should be accompanied by an appropriate flood risk assessment which gives adequate and appropriate consideration to all sources of flooding and proposed surface water drainage; demonstrating that it would:
+Proposals for new development involving new buildings, extensions and additional areas of hard surfacing should give adequate and appropriate consideration to all sources of flooding and proposed surface water drainage; demonstrating that it would:

-- a) Not increase the flood risk to the site or wider area from fluvial, surface water, groundwater, sewers or artificial sources following, if necessary, the installation of appropriate mitigation measures; - b) Have a neutral or positive impact on surface water drainage; and - c) Any water drainage solution, including wastewater management, must be implemented prior to homes being occupied and include appropriate mitigation of any risk of downstream flooding identified by the sewerage capacity assessment required by Policy 7 (criteria 5).
+- a) Not increase the flood risk to the site or wider area from fluvial, surface water, groundwater, sewers or artificial sources following, if necessary, the installation of appropriate mitigation measures; - b) Have a neutral or positive impact on surface water drainage; and c) Any foul drainage solution must be implemented prior to homes being occupied and include appropriate mitigation of any risk of downstream flooding identified by the sewerage capacity assessment required by Policy 7 (criteria 5).

-Development proposals must demonstrate that they have taken account of the most up to date information from the Environment Agency and Anglian Water on the risks and causes of flooding in Spixworth, and how these can be addressed.
-They must also include appropriate measures to manage flood risk and to reduce surface water run-off to the development and wider area such as:
+Development proposals must demonstrate that they have taken account of the most up to date information from the Environment Agency, Anglian Water and Norfolk County Council in its role as an LLFA on the risks and causes of flooding in Spixworth, and how these can be addressed.
+Applications must also include appropriate measures to manage flood risk and ideally reduce surface water run-off from the development site and wider area, including consideration to all of the following:

-- Inclusion of appropriate measures to address any identified risk of flooding (in the following order or priority: assess, avoid, manage and mitigate flood risk); - Locate only compatible development in areas at risk of flooding considering the proposed vulnerability of land use; - Inclusion of appropriate allowances for climate change; - Inclusion of Sustainable Drainage System (SuDS) with an appropriate discharge location, subject to feasibility; - Priority use of source control SuDS such as permeable surfaces, rainwater harvesting and storage or green roofs and walls.
-Other SuDS components which convey or store surface water can also be considered; - To mitigate against the creation of additional impermeable surfaces, attenuation of greenfield (or for redevelopment sites as close to greenfield as possible) surface water runoff rates and runoff volumes within the development site boundary; and
+- appropriate measures to address any identified risk of flooding (in the following order or priority: assess, avoid, manage and mitigate flood risk); - only locating development in areas at risk of flooding where the vulnerability of the proposed land use has been considered and it is compatible with the risk; - appropriate allowances for climate change; - sustainable Drainage System (SuDS) with an appropriate discharge location, subject to feasibility; - priority use of source control SuDS such as permeable surfaces, rainwater harvesting, stormwater harvesting and storage or green roofs and walls.
+Other SuDS components which convey or store surface water can also be considered: - mitigation against the creation of additional impermeable surfaces, attenuation of greenfield (or for redevelopment sites as close to greenfield as possible) surface water runoff rates and runoff volumes within the development site boundary; and - provision of clear maintenance and management proposals of structures within the development, including Sustainable Drainage Systems elements, riparian ownership of ordinary watercourses or culverts, and their associated funding mechanisms. - 8.55 Policy 3 contributes to Joint Core Strategy Spatial Vision and the Spatial Planning Objectives 1, 8, 9, 10 and 12 Contributing to support SNP Objectives 4 and 5.